 Carbon monoxide (CO) is not a greenhouse gas itself but influences the mole fractions of greenhouse gases by affecting hydroxyl radicals (OH).
 Its mole fractions in northern high latitudes have been increasing since the mid-19th century.
-In 2009, the global mean mole fraction of CO was about 89 ppb.
+In 2010, the global mean mole fraction of CO was about 93 ppb.
 The mole fraction is high in the Northern Hemisphere and low in the Southern Hemisphere, suggesting substantial anthropogenic emissions in the Northern Hemisphere.

-Although the global mole fraction of CO increased until the mid-1980s, this growth ceased or was reversed thereafter (WMO, 1999).
-There was a large fluctuation in growth rate, however, with high positive rates followed by high negative rates in northern latitudes and southern low latitudes from 1997 to 1999.
-The growth rates in the Northern Hemisphere again began to increase in 2002.
+There was a large fluctuation in growth rate of CO.
+High positive rates followed by high negative rates in northern latitudes and southern low latitudes from 1997 to 1999.
+The growth rates in the Northern Hemisphere increased again in 2002.
+Both growth rate increases are attributed to large scale biomass burnings related with El Niño events.

-The monthly mean mole fractions show seasonal variations, with large amplitudes in the Northern Hemisphere and small amplitudes in the Southern Hemisphere.
+The monthly mean mole fractions show seasonal variations, with large amplitudes in the Northern Hemisphere and small amplitudes in the Southern Hemisphere with opposite phase.